dylan-lang/opendylan/documentation/getting-started-ide/source/preface.rst

 :doc:`remotedbg`, describes how to debug a Dylan application running on another machine.

-:doc:`coloring`, describes the editor’s facility for coloring source code to show the degree to which it has been optimized.
+:doc:`coloring`, describes the editor's facility for coloring source code to show the degree to which it has been optimized.

 :doc:`delivery`, shows how you can package an application with